 Once the blade is tracking true, bring the blade guide assemblies back up to the blade.
-Keep a gap the width of a piece of paper between the blade guide bearing and the back of the blade.
-More information on this setup can be found in the next section - "BLADE GUIDE ADJUSTMENT"
+Keep a paper width distance between the blade guide bearing and the back of the blade.
+More information on this set up can be found in the next section - "BLADE GUIDE ADJUSTMENT"